iamgeeyuh/UNO/README.md

 ## Description

 This Uno game is a Java-based application that allows users to play the classic Uno card game either locally or over a network.
-The game supports multiple players, with a simple and interactive GUI for an engaging gaming experience.
+The game supports up to four players, with a simple and interactive GUI for an engaging gaming experience.

 ## Installation